yuxuani/yuxuani.github.io/_pages/about.md

 ---
 I’m a Master's graduate in Photonics from the University of Jena, specializing in machine learning and computer vision.
 Before I entered my master study, I completed my Bachelor's degree in Physics and studied in Biogeosciences for a time.

 In addition to formal education, I also actively seek personal growth through self-learning.
-I have a keen interest in computer science am enthusiastic about data science and cutting-edge AI technologies.
+I have a keen interest in computer science and am enthusiastic about data science and cutting-edge AI technologies.

 I deeply value sustainability and humanistic principles and aspire to use technology to make the world a better place.
 If you’d like to get in touch, please visit my [contact page](https://yuxuani.github.io/contact/).